 Proposal-1

-The NAL unit types TRAIL_NUT, STSA_NUT, RASL_NUT and RADL_NUT are split to (TRAIL_N, TRAIL_R), (STSA_N, STSA _R), (RASL_N, RASL_R) and (RADL_N, RASL_R) to indicate non-referenced pictures in the same sub-layer.
+The NAL unit types TRAIL_NUT, STSA_NUT, RASL_NUT and RADL_NUT are split to (TRAIL_N, TRAIL_R), (STSA_N, STSA _R), (RASL_N, RASL_R) and (RADL_N, RASL_R) to indicate reference/non-referenced pictures in the same sub-layer.

-In order to discard unnecessary VCL NAL units for bit-rate adaptation, indicating VCL NAL units of non-refenced pictures.
-Accordingly, non-referenced pictures having the temporal ID equal to that of the current picture are included in the RefPicList[ i ].
+In order to discard non-essential VCL NAL units for bit-rate adaptation in system layer, indicating VCL NAL units of non-refenced pictures.
+Accordingly, non-referenced pictures having the temporal ID equal to that of the current picture are not included in the RefPicList[ i ], even if those non-reference pictures are decoded.
 Then, non-referenced pictures will be marked as “unused reference picture” and can be promptly removed from the decoded picture buffer (DPB).